Are you considering a divorce from your spouse? Or perhaps you are in the early stages of the divorce process?

 However, it can get complicated if the account was established before the marriage or after a separation.
 In such cases, the account may be partially considered non-marital.
 Your divorce attorney will comb through your retirement statements to get an understanding of what should and what shouldn’t be included in the distribution of retirement funds.

 Equitably dividing your marital estate can be a complicated process that can have a powerful impact on your financial stability once the divorce is final.
 It’s important to give your Will County divorce attorney the necessary documents, so he or she has all the details to vigorously advocate for your rights and for the property settlement you deserve.
-Get full-service legal representation by contacting Sabuco, Beck, Hansen & Massino P.C. now.
+Get full-service legal representation by contacting Sabuco Beck, P.C. now.

 950 Essington Road Suite B